General sizing guidelines and best practices for Infrastructure Management

 - You can configure a maximum of 500 PATROL Agents per Integration Service in a small deployment and 900 in medium and large deployments.

 Sizing and scalability best practices for all types of deployments

-- Install the BMC TrueSight Infrastructure Management Server and Integration Service on separate computers.
+- Install the TrueSight Infrastructure Management Server and Integration Service on separate computers.